-&lt;sup>6 It might appear surprising that banks with leverage ratios exceeding 6 percent came under formal actions.
+6 It might appear surprising that banks with leverage ratios exceeding 6 percent came under formal actions.
 This occurred for at least three reasons.
 First, formal actions may be imposed on banks with severe problems with management information systems (predominantly smaller banks), making it difficult for examiners to ascertain the true financial health of the bank, even though reported capital may be high.
 Second, as a consequence of their examinations, several of these banks saw their leverage ratio drop well below 6 percent after they had fully reserved for their problem loans, suggesting that their reported leverage ratio at the time of the examination was overstated.
 Third, some banks with leverage ratios exceeding 6 percent were subjected to a formal action at the same time as other, poorly capitalized banks within the same holding company, in order to limit transfers of assets from poorly to better capitalized affiliates.

-Required L (Per everage Ca rcent of As Increase in Loan Loss Reserve (Percent of Assets) Total Banks b Banks with Formal Actions <5 5-6 6 6-7 >7 ≥1 <1 Increase Not Quantified 493 162 1 20 98 13 8 56 39 67 aThis table includes all banks under formal actions resulting from examinations of FDIC-insured commercial and savings banks during the period 1989:1 through 1994:1 in New England, defined here as the First District of the Federal Reserve System. bMeasured as of 1989:1.
+onomgo Durino, riete Li 0 Total Banks ^b Required Leverage Capital Target (Percent of Assets) Increase in Loan Loss Reserve (Percent of Assets) Banks with Formal Actions <5 5-6 6 6-7 >7 ≥1 <1 Increase Not Quantified 493 162 1 20 98 13 8 56 39 67

-Table 3 Conditions Contained in Formal Regulatory Actions at FDIC-Insured Commercial and Savings Banks, New Englanda
+Table 3 Conditions Contained in Formal Regulatory Actions at FDIC-Insured Commercial and Savings Banks, New England^a